NewslettersSign inAPP

 Christian Horner

 Horner looked for and found the opportunity to join Formula 1 in 2005 when Red Bull bought the Jaguar F1 team, which was renamed Red Bull Racing.
-He delivered results early on, ending his first year with a total of 34 points compared to the nine collected by Jaguar the year prior.
+He delivered results early on, ending his first year with 34 points compared to the nine collected by Jaguar the year prior.

 Max Verstappen

 He competed in his first Formula 1 race with Scuderia Toro Rosso, Red Bull’s second team, at the 2015 Australian Grand Prix when he was only 17.
-He became the youngest driver to race in F1- so young that he didn’t even get his road driver’s license until after one season of competing in Formula 1, when he finally turned 18.
+He became the youngest driver to race in F1- so young that he didn’t even get his driver’s license until after one season of competing in Formula 1 when he finally turned 18.

 Checo Perez